Early life of Marcus Aurelius: Births and deaths, 147–152

 the wind scatters some on the face of the ground;

 like unto them are the children of men.

 – Iliad 6.146Another daughter was born on 7 March 150, Annia Aurelia Galeria Lucilla.
-At some time between 155 and 161, probably soon after 155, Marcus Aurelius' mother, Domitia Lucilla Minor, died.
+At some time between 155 and 161, probably soon after 155, Marcus' mother died.
 Faustina probably had another daughter in 151, but the child, Annia Galeria Aurelia Faustina, might not have been born until 153.
 Another son, Tiberius Aelius Antoninus, was born in 152.
 A coin issue celebrates fecunditati Augustae, "the Augusta's fertility", depicting two girls and an infant.
 The boy did not survive long; on coins from 156, only the two girls were depicted.
-He might have died in 152, the same year as Marcus Aurelius' sister, Cornificia.
+He might have died in 152, the same year as Marcus' sister Cornificia.

 A son was born in the late 150s.
-The synod of the temple of Dionysius at Smyrna sent Marcus Aurelius a letter of congratulations.
-By 28 March 158, however, when Marcus Aurelius replied, the child was dead.
-Marcus Aurelius thanked the temple synod, "even though this turned out otherwise".
+The synod of the temple of Dionysius at Smyrna sent Marcus a letter of congratulations.
+By 28 March 158, however, when Marcus replied, the child was dead.
+Marcus thanked the synod, "even though this turned out otherwise".
 The child's name is unknown.
-In 159 and 160, Faustina gave birth to daughters: Fadilla, after one of Faustina dead sisters, and Cornificia, after Marcus Aurelius' dead sister.
+In 159 and 160, Faustina gave birth to daughters: Fadilla, after one of Faustina's dead sisters, and Cornificia, after Marcus' sister.